pulumi/pulumi-hugo/themes/default/content/blog/community-aws-iam-package/index.md

 ### IAM Role for an EKS Service Account

-The example code below shows how you can create an IAM Role for an EKS Service Account.
+The example code below shows how you can create an IAM Role for an EKS Service Account, which will create an IAM Role with various Policies attached that can be assumed by multiple EKS Service Accounts.

 {{% chooser language "typescript,python,go,csharp,yaml" / %}}